Self-censorship can be both cause and effect

 For example, if an individual had previously experienced being reprimanded by their teachers for voicing out a complaint, they may have internalised that ‘cause and effect’ link to all possible relations with people of power.
 Although the modern workplace may be more egalitarian and power distances are significantly reduced, these beliefs can feed into automatic actions to self-protect.

-These implicit voice theories offer a deeper understanding to why managers may sometimes find their employees continuing to remain silent despite offering encouragement for their participation in driving change in the organisation.
+These implicit voice theories offer a deeper understanding to why managers may sometimes find their employees continue to impose self-censorship despite offering encouragement for their participation in driving change in the organisation.

 These theories do not necessarily discount the need for the harnessing of an open culture where employees feel safe to speak out, but rather indicate an even larger need for management to take effort to build these safe environments to challenge these possible barriers.